AFGHANISTAN

 Ancient Afghan Civilizations

-According to legend, large numbers of nomadic migrants traveled south from the Caspian Sea to present-day Afghanistan around this time as well.
-They sang hymns that were passed on by word of mouth from one generation of priests to another until c.
-1200 BCE, when the hymns were added to a collection of volumes known as the Rig Veda.
-These texts mention a tribe from centuries earlier, emerging from the Hindu Kush and crossing the Kubha, or Kabul, River around 1500 BCE.
-Some of the nomadic migrants appear to have settled in Afghanistan.
-The city in northern Afghanistan named Baktra (present-day Balkh) is also recorded in the Avesta as the birthplace of Zarathustra Spitama (Zoroaster), the founder of Zoroastrianism, one of the first great world religions that is still practiced to this day.
+According to legend, large numbers of nomadic migrants traveled south from the Caspian Sea to present-day Afghanistan around this time.
+They sang hymns passed down through word of mouth from one generation of priests to another.
+These hymns were added to a collection of volumes known as the Rig Veda that reveal a tribe from centuries earlier, emerging from the Hindu Kush and crossing the Kubha, or Kabul, River around 1500 BCE.
+Some of the nomadic migrants eventually settled in Afghanistan.
+In the Avesta, it marks Baktra (present day Balkh), a city in northern Afghanistan, as the birthplace of Zarathustra Spitama (Zoroaster), the founder of Zoroastrianism, one of the first great world religions still practiced today.
+In 559-330 BCE, the Achaemenid Dynasty built an empire which at its peak spanned three continents, stretching from Libya, Egypt, and Saudi Arabia in the South, to Asia Minor (modern-day Turkey) in the west, to the Balkans and Black Sea in the north, and to present-day Afghanistan and Pakistan in the east — making it the largest empire the ancient world had ever seen until 331-330 BCE.
+Alexander the Great eventually toppled the Persian regime on his eastward march from the Mediterranean through Afghanistan to India.

 The Introduction of Islam to Afghanistan